 Inflammation can affect the breakdown of bone and increase the need for more calcium, the best solution is not to add more calcium but to reduce inflammation.

-The inflammation maybe coming from the diet in the form of gluten, processed foods, or dairy …. yes dairy, a recent 20-year Swedish study published in the British Medical Journal looked at the milk intake of two large cohorts involving 61,433 women and 45,339 men.
+The inflammation may come from the diet in the form of gluten, processed foods, or dairy …. yes dairy, a recent 20-year Swedish study published in the British Medical Journal looked at the milk intake of two large cohorts involving 61,433 women and 45,339 men.

 The results showed that high milk intake was associated with